OlafZhang/BuckshotRouletteCLI/README.md

 You may use `pip3` instead of `pip` on macOS/Linux.

-Besides, your terminal should support Emoji display, basically all supported on Windows/macOS/Linux over SSH.
+Besides, your terminal should support Emoji display, basically all supported on Windows/macOS/Linux over SSH and terminal on GUI.

 ## 依赖